intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/Train_wnd.md

-# **Feature Engineering for W&D (Wide and Deep Learning) using Friesian**
+# Feature Engineering for W&D (Wide and Deep Learning) using Friesian
 With Friesian FeatureTable APIs, data scientists and machine learning engineers are able to quickly process datasets of all sizes to generate features for recommender models.
-This tutorial showcases how to extract features for [Wide and Deep Learning](https://arxiv.org/abs/1606.07792) using [movielens dataset](http://files.grouplens.org/datasets/movielens/).
+This tutorial showcases how to extract features for [Wide and Deep Learning](https://arxiv.org/abs/1606.07792) (W&D) using [movielens dataset](http://files.grouplens.org/datasets/movielens/).

 ## **1. Key Concepts**
 A **FeatureTable** provides distributed table for processing recsys feature, common tabular operations, as well as high-level recsys feature transformation. e.g.